See What’s Next on Our Roadshow – View the Full Calendar

 Recent efforts have resulted in a modest but welcome reduction, from over 17,000 unclaimed pensions in 2023 to around 15,000 today.
 Our work to raise awareness and unite entitled veterans with their deferred pensions — payable from age 60, 65, or State Pension Age depending on scheme and circumstances — is supported by the Forces Pension Society Charitable Fund.
 Please help us spread the word and make 2026 the year we achieve meaningful progress in this area.

-Challenge 5: Preparing for the outcome of the Reserve Service Employment Tribunal (the Milroy case)
+Challenge 5: Preparing for a pre-2015 Reserve Service Remedy (the Milroy case)

 Challenge 6: Fair treatment for members facing pension overpayment recovery